1314 Westwood Blvd

 ph: 310-446-3887

 Please use caution and good judgment regarding any list of therapists as some may not be fully qualified, or adequately trained, to provide treatment.
-While some of the links below provide lists of therapists who claim to work with gamblers, I only make referrals to a few treatment provides that I fully trust.
+While some of the links below provide lists of therapists who claim to work with gamblers, I only make referrals to a few treatment providers that I fully trust.
 I can not, and do not, endorse any treatment provider unless I specifically and personally mention their name to you.

 I strongly suggest finding someone who has one of the following advanced degrees: